Frequently Asked Questions

 - My tenant moved out two years ago, may I still report him or her to the credit bureaus?

 Yes you may report this previous tenant, if you document what you are owed.
 Past due resident accounts may stay reported to the credit bureaus for up to seven years.
-So any debt less than seven years old may be reported.
-However, it is not recommended to report debt that is over six years old, because there is not really enough time left for the negative mark on the debtors credit report to motivate him or her to pay you.
+You may use the service through our site for up to four years back to report a resident’s debt.

 How long after I report the tenant’s debt before it will show up?